 If you are halfway familiar with modern Tiki culture, you might now wonder if it wasn't Donn Beach who opened the first Tiki Bar - his famous Don the Beachcomber.

-And yes, it was since Ernest Raymond Beaumont-Gantt and Donn Beach are, in fact, one and the same person.
+And yes, it was since Ernest Raymond Beaumont-Gantt and Donn Beach are, in fact, the same person.
 Beaumont-Gantt changed his name to Donn Beach to match his restaurant once this had turned out to be a huge success.

 Early Success of Don the Beachcomber